 As I often stress on my articles, advertising is a disease — a disease that thrives in the attention business.
 It’s the most obvious and less regulated aspect of one of the worst inequalities we’re going to experience.
 (Or better said, we already experience.)

 I’m a marketer by training (a good and honest one), so my goal with this article is to give you some perspective of what got us here, where we are, and where the industry is going.
-And what this means for the consumer and the dangers of ignoring this new reality that’s been imposed to us without our consent.
+And what this means for the consumer and the dangers of ignoring this new reality that’s been imposed on us without our consent.

 What, then, got us here?